Vyral/base-template/_posts/2018-05-09-how-texas-buyers-are-feeling-the-rising-interest-rates.md

 {% include pullquote.html %}

 **If you are looking to buy a house this year, contact me as soon as possible**.
-We can form a game plan and beat it before interest rates go up any more so that you can buy the house you are looking for in the right area. &nbsp;
+We can form a game plan and beat it before interest rates go up any more so that you can buy the house you are looking for in the right area.

 **If you are looking to sell a house, you should know that buyers may be a little scarce**.
 With the interest rate rising, most buyers are going to want to hold off before they buy because they know they will have to pay more than before.